Chapter 4:

 “Exactly,” Ayame replied.
 “Your wind almost consumed everything.
 We’re here to help you control it.”

-Sora looked down at her hands.
-Memories of the forest—whipping winds, swirling leaves, flying shadows—made her stomach twist.
-And yet… for the first time in a long while, she imagined herself here, in this new place, as if maybe she could finally belong somewhere.
-Maybe this could be a chance to start over, to grow into someone who mattered.
+Sora looked down at her hands, recalling the forest—the whipping winds, swirling leaves, flying shadows.
+And yet… for the first time in a long while, she imagined herself here, in this new place.
+Maybe she could belong somewhere.

 “So… no pressure, then,” she muttered.